 One of Sail for Epilepsy’s Partners, The Epilepsy Foundation of New England, has set up a helpful tool you can use to advocate on a political level, as these can be some of the hardest eyes and ears to reach.
 Check out their Advocacy Website to connect with VoterVoice and guide you through the process of Taking Action with US Senators and Representatives.
 You can also find your State Representative by zip code using this Government Website.
 Write them a letter, an e-mail, or call their office.
 You can share similar information to that shown on VoterVoice or express your own story and what your state should do for you and the local epilepsy community.

 Phil and his team have four main goals: Navigate, Inspire, Cure, and Educate.
 Please remember you are a vital part of all these steps, and that advocacy and education can give you an element of control in how people think about and experience epilepsy.

 The One More Step Challenge: Are you able to take one extra step to do something you haven’t done before, with the necessary safety measures in place?

 Celebrate our global community of Virtual Shipmates who joined the One More Step Challenges on a personal voyage towards living a fuller life.

-The Sail For Epilepsy voyage, skippered by a person with epilepsy, will cross the world’s oceans.
+The Sail For Epilepsy voyages, skippered by a person with epilepsy, offer an example of living a fuller life.
 View the latest updates, photos, and videos sent in from the boat.